 Withdrawal between April 11 and April 25: All but $1000 will be refunded.

 Withdrawal between April 26 and May 15: All but $1,800 will be refunded.

 Withdrawal after May 16: No money will be refunded.

-All withdrawals must be made in writing to the program administrators.
+All withdrawals must be made in writing to the program administrator at Armstrong.